 Tim continues, “And the nature of his projects is so grand and so important—he’s inspiring the world on a whole different level than anyone else.
 He’s not just in it for the money.
 He’s genuinely trying to impact the world in a positive way—to change the world.
 I aspire to do that one day.”

 In terms of values, Tim says that his top three are: honesty, respect and empathy.

 “Being honest is super, super important,” says Tim.
 “Not just being honest with other people, but also yourself, can save you a lot of trouble.
 Respect can too.
 Especially in relationships, it’s important to make sure you wouldn’t ever do anything to another person that you wouldn’t want done to you.
 Empathy is the last one, but maybe the most important.
 If we could all just try to put ourselves in each other’s shoes, it could really make the world a better place.”

-Tim says that he tries to apply these values – these principals – in all of his relationships, including those with Sparketh’s customers.
+Tim says that he tries to apply these values to all of his relationships, including those with Sparketh’s customers.